lsantos2000/srehi-mgmt-registry/README.md

 ## Database configuration

-In its default configuration, Petclinic uses an in-memory database (H2) which gets populated at startup with data.
+In its default configuration, srehi-mgmt-registry uses an in-memory database (H2) which gets populated at startup with data.
 The h2 console is exposed at `http://localhost:8080/h2-console`, and it is possible to inspect the content of the database using the `jdbc:h2:mem:testdb` url.